2captcha/2captcha-python/README.md

 ### Proxies

-You can pass your proxy as an additional argument for methods: recaptcha, funcaptcha and geetest.
+You can pass your proxy as an additional argument for methods: recaptcha, funcaptcha, geetest, geetest v4, hcaptcha, keycaptcha, capy pazzle, grid, rotate, lemin, atbcaptcha, turnstile, amazon waf, mtcaptcha, friendly captcha, cutcaptcha.
 The proxy will be forwarded to the API to solve the captcha.

+We have our own proxies that we can offer you.
+[Buy residential proxies] for avoid restrictions and blocks.
+[Quick start].

 ```python
 proxy={